Installing a Later 1991-93 Windshield

 remove the paper tape to turn the

 sharp corners.
-I then put the tape back on and
+Then put the tape back on and use the roller to GENTLY apply a bit of

-downward pressure before I place the
+downward pressure before placing the

 windshield on.